Meet the lawyers we work with: Tracy Chick

 Calculating Compensation For No-Seatbelt Road Accident Injuries

-Please note that if you are a driver or road accident passenger over the age of 18 and your injuries are worth £5000 or less, these figures do not apply.
+Additionally, if you are a driver or road accident passenger over the age of 18 and your injuries are worth £5000 or less, these figures do not apply.
 The Whiplash Injury Regulations 2021 outlines how much you could receive in these instances.
+The bottom 2 figures from the table are from these regulations.

 General damages award compensation for the injury itself and the mental and physical effects it has had on your life; these are outlined in the table above.
 Special damages compensate for the financial effect the injury has on you.
 You need to provide evidence to receive special damages, such as payslips to prove loss of earnings if you have had to take time off work.